-Despite their popularity, if you’ve worked on goal setting most likely you have experienced how they can go wrong.
+Despite the popularity of OKRs, if you’ve worked on goal setting most likely you have experienced how they can go wrong.
 You’re not alone.
-Employees in every company that I’ve worked with, often share their frustrations on OKRs.
+Leaders and employees at every company that I’ve worked with, often share their frustrations on OKRs.

 Even Google, which has advocated for OKRs, revealed that OKRs can be harmful.
 When Google tied OKRs around product usage to people’s compensation, people started gaming the system to get their bonuses.
 To quote Google’s Lazlo Bock, “The very idea of tying monetary incentives to hitting key results was thus deemed detrimental to both the product and the broader culture.”

 OKRs often cause product diseases such as Hypermetricemia.
-You may have seen this in your company if your OKRs led you to optimize for a few metrics, but it turned out that those weren’t the right goals to deliver a truly great product.
+You may have seen this in your company if your OKRs made you feel compelled to optimize for a few metrics even when you knew that those weren’t the right goals to deliver a truly great product.

 It’s paradoxical that OKRs which are supposed to drive growth often end up stifling innovation.